johnivore/gitstat/README.md

 ## Color customization

 There are two config files, `repos.conf` which contains the list of all repos that Gitstat is tracking, and `gitstat.conf` which is used to configure Gitstat (currently it's just for colorization).
-The config files like under `$XDG_CONFIG_HOME/gitstat/` (usually `~/.config/gitstat/`).
+The config files live under `$XDG_CONFIG_HOME/gitstat/` (usually `~/.config/gitstat/`).

 You can run `gitstat config` to show the locations of the files and colorization options: